 International: SUNY requires all students enrolled on an F-1 or a J-1 visa to participate in the college-provided medical insurance plan.
-Foreign students who are able to prove that they have comparable coverage for health care in the United States may apply for a waiver through the Office of International Programs and Services.
+Foreign students who are able to prove that they have comparable coverage for health care in the United States may apply for a waiver through Health Services.
 Until the waiver is approved your account will be billed including the international health insurance charge.
 The international health insurance waiver must be completed each semester.

 Charges for damage to the residence units in a prior semester/year are assessed by the Office of Residence Life.
 A student account will not be considered as paid if contested housing damages remain unpaid.
 For further details regarding your housing damages, please contact the Office of Residence Life at (914) 251-6320.

 If you wish to adjust your meal plan, please go to www.purchase.edu/portal and log into the myHeliotrope portal.
 Your eBill will be automatically adjusted to reflect this change.
 Please note that if you live in a Residence Hall you must select a residence hall meal plan and cannot choose any of the apartment/commuter plan options.
 A Residence Hall Meal Plan is mandatory if you reside in a residence hall.
 All changes must be completed within the first two weeks of the semester.